makersacademy/takeaway-challenge/README.md

 So that I can order the meal I want

 As a customer
-I would like to check that the total I have been given matches the sum of the various dishes in my order So that I can verify that my order is correct
+I would like to check that the total I have been given matches the sum of the various dishes in my current order So that I can verify that my order is correct

 As a customer